 The Individual Voluntary Arrangement (IVA) is an agreement with your creditors to pay your debt through an insolvency practitioner.
 The practitioner is responsible for dividing the amounts between creditors, and you will have a little more control over your assets than in bankruptcy.

 Through this scheme, the insolvency practitioner works out how much you can afford to repay each month and establishes how long the IVA lasts, but the scheme will start only if the creditors who are holding 75% or more of your debt agree to it.

 Once it starts, the IVA stops your creditors from taking legal action against you.
 However, if you miss the payments, the insolvency practitioner can declare you bankrupt.

-Like debt management plans, IVAs come with additional fees; you will have to pay an initial set up fee as well as a handling fee each time you make a payment.
-You will also be added to the Individual Insolvency Register, from where you’ll be removed 3 months after you cleared all your debts.
+Like debt management plans, IVAs come with additional fees; you will have to pay an initial set-up fee as well as a handling fee each time you make a payment.
+You will also be added to the Individual Insolvency Register, from where you’ll be removed 3 months after you clear all your debts.